zaynebmellouli/GrooveGalaxy/REPORT.md

 #### 2.1.1.
 Design

-First of all, we will have two types of machines: the client and the server.
+We will have secured communication between the client and the server.

 The server will have in his database the informations for each client.
-These informations are : the client's signature, the symmectric key of the client-server, the last nonce used with the client and the public key of his family (each client is in a family that has a public key known by the server and a private key owned by all family members, if the client doesn't have a family, he will be registered to a family of one).
+These informations are : the client's ID, the symmectric key of the client-server, the last nonce used nonce with the client and the symmetric Key of his family (each client is in a family that has a symmetric Key known by the server only and will be stored in his data base for each client the symmetric Key of his family, if the client doesn't have a family, he will be registered to a family of one).

-The client will have the symmetric key of the client-server and the private key of his family.
+The client will have the symmetric key of the client-server and his ID for the server.

-**Client -> Server**:

-**Protect:** $(Pb_s(Sig_c, H(REQ), nonce), K_c(REQ))$

-In this part, we will protect the communication between the client and the server.
-For this task, we need to fulfill authenticity of the client, integrity of the request and the freshness to ensure that the message won't be repeated by an outsider attacker.
-The message sent by the client is composed of two parts :

-* M1 $(Pb_s(Sig_c, H(REQ), nonce))$ : First one will encrypt with the public key of the server the client's signature (in order to identify in our data which client we're communicating with) plus the hash of the request (to compute the integrity of the meassage) plus a nonce (for freshness).

-* M2 $(K_c(REQ))$: We have the request encrypted by the symmetric key of the client-server.

-**Unprotect:**
-To unprotect this message, the server has to use his private key to get the signature of the client $(Pr_s(Pb_s(Sig_c, H(REQ), nonce)))$, the hash of the request and the nonce.
-With this, he will verify the client in his database that will contain: the previous nonce, the symmetric key of the client-server and the public key of the client's family.
-So, the server will be able to decrypt the message $K_c(K_c(REQ))$ and will finish by checking the integrity of the message (will hash the request and will check if it's equal to the hashed request received).
+#### Message architecture

+There will be two set of (request, response) from the client to the server.
+The first:
+From client to server: ${K_c(hash(Req), nonce), K_c(Req), ID}$

+The client will send a Req that will contain which song he wants with an ID and MAC of the request ${K_c(hash(Req), nonce)}$ The server will search in his database with the ID of the client for the sym Key $K_c$ that he shares with the client, and will be able to read the message and know it’s integrity.
+From the server to the client: ${K_c(hash(Data), nonce + 1), K_c(K_f), K_f(Data)}$.
+The server will send first the info of the music in data and will wait to know from when the client want his music to be streamed.
+The data will be encoded with the family key that the client belongs to ($K_f$) this key will be sent to the client by encoding it with their symmetric key ($K_c(K_f)$) and finally a MAC with the message to check for entegrity and freshness.
+The client after decrypting the message will have access to his family sym Key ($K_f$).
+The Second:
+From client to server: ${K_c(hash(Req), nonce + 2), K_c(Req)}$
+The client will indicate in request from which percentage he wants the music.
+Encrypting the message with the sym Key ($K_c$) and a MAC to check for integrity and freshness.
+From server to client: ${K_f(hash(P_n), nonce + 3), K_f(P_n)}$
+The server will stream each byte of the music from the pourcentage asked from the client, encrypted by the the family key.
+We add to this stream message a MAC for the entegrity and freshness.

+#### Protect Method

+For this method we will make use of the Java feature “method overloading” such that it can be used by both the server and the client.
+The standard method used by the client takes as input the message to be encrypted, the next nonce and the symmetric key of the client.
+The overloaded version will expect an additional parameter for the symmetric key of the client's family.
+Both methods will return the encoded MAC and the encoded message.
+The overloaded method will additionally return the family key encrypted with the clients key Kc(Kf)

+#### Unprotect Method
-**Check:** To confirm the identity of the client.
-The server just have to decrypt the first part of the message M1 with his private key and verify the signature of the client. $(Pr_s(Pb_s(Sig_c, H(REQ), nonce)))$
+For the unprotect section, for both client and server, we need to decrypt at first the MAC received (MIC + freshness : MIC is composed of the hashed message encrypted with the symmetric key).
+This will ensure the integrity and the freshness of the communication.

-**Server -> Client**

-**Protect:** $(Pr_s(K_c(Pb_f(FILE), nonce), Sig_s))&

-In this part, we will protect the communication in the other way.
-For this task, we need to fulfill authenticity of the server, the integrity of the message, the confidentiality and the freshness to ensure that the message won't be repeated by an outsider attacker.
-The message sent by the server is composed of:

-First, it will encrypt at first the file with the public key of the family(so this file could be accessed by only the family members).
-After the result plus the nonce (for freshness) will be enrypted by the symmetric key of the client-server .
-And after two encryptions, we will perform the last encryption on the result plus the signature of the server using the private key of the server (this last one is to ensure authenticity).

-**Unprotect:** To unprotect this message, the client has to use the public key of the server to get the whole message and the server's signature.
-After, he will use the symmetric key of the client-server to get the nonce and the file encrypted by the public key of the family that the client can decrypt or send it to another member of his family (this file will be stored encrypted so no one can see it or use it maliciously outside of the client's interface).
+Secondly, we will make use of the Java feature “method overloading” such that it can be used by both the server and the client.
+The client will have to decrypt two messages:
+-M1: the encrypted family key sent by the server
+-M2: once the client has the symmetric family key, he will be able to decrypt the second message with it (song).
+For the server, he will have to decrypt only the request sent by the client using the symmetric shared key.
+Both functions(overloaded and standard) will return the decoded MAC and the decoded message.

+#### Check Method

+This method will also be used by the server and the client.
+It takes as input the decoded MAC address, the decoded message and the previous nonce known by the machine.
+Freshness: The method calculates the next nonce and checks that it corresponds to the one of the MAC
-**Check:** To confirm the identity of the server.
-The client has to use the public key of the server to get the server's signature.
+Integrity: The method calculates the hash of the decoded message and checks that it corresponds to the one of the MAC too.

-(_Outline the design of your custom cryptographic library and the rationale behind your design choices, focusing on how it addresses the specific needs of your chosen business scenario._)

-(_Include a complete example of your data format, with the designed protections._)
+If both of these tests pass the method returns true, in any other case it returns false as the freshness or the integrity of the message is not given.

 #### 2.1.2.
 Implementation